MarquisPierre/mmp200/week1/quoting.md

  The cite attribute

-Use the cite attribute can be used for both blockquote and q elements to indicate a source.
+The cite attribute can be used for both blockquote and q elements to indicate a source.
 The cite value must be a url.
 For example:

         <blockquote cite="http://www.yourquotesource/source.html">